Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 The UNBOUND_DATA frame has no payload.
 The Length field of the frame MUST be zero.
 If a nonzero length is received, the endpoint MUST treat this as a connection error of type H3_FRAME_ERROR.

-The UNBOUND_DATA frame is only valid on request or response streams.
-If an endpoint receives an UNBOUND_DATA frame on a stream that isn't a client-initiated bidirectional stream, it MUST treat it as a connection error of type H3_FRAME_UNEXPECTED.
+The UNBOUND_DATA frame is only valid on CONNECT streams.
+If an endpoint receives an UNBOUND_DATA frame on a stream that is not a CONNECT stream, it MUST treat it as a connection error of type H3_FRAME_UNEXPECTED.

 4.2.
 Semantics

-Upon receiving an UNBOUND_DATA frame on a request or response stream, the receiver enters unbound mode for that stream.
+Upon receiving an UNBOUND_DATA frame on a CONNECT stream, the receiver enters unbound mode for that stream.
 In unbound mode:

 • All remaining octets on the stream, up to the QUIC FIN, are interpreted as data.